I’m an accredited, experienced integrative counsellor currently working from lovely rooms in Clapham Junction and also online.

 I have a particular interest in the effects that a boarding school education has on adult relationships.

 Each session is 50 minutes long.
-I am a Member of British Association of Counselling and Psychotherapy (BACP) and abide by their Ethical Framework.
+I am an Accredited Member of British Association of Counselling and Psychotherapy (BACP) and abide by their Ethical Framework.
 I am fully insured.

 Training, qualifications & experience

-I hold a First Class BA (Hons) in Integrative-Relational Counselling from Middlesex University and am a registered Member of the BACP.
+I hold a First Class BA (Hons) in Integrative-Relational Counselling from Middlesex University and am an Accredited Member of the BACP.
 I have experience working for charity, the NHS and workplace counselling.
 I work in private practice online.
 I am an Anxiety UK approved counsellor.

 British Association for Counselling & Psychotherapy